armurox/portfolio-tracker/README.md

 ## Features

 - **Instrument Class**: The `Instrument` class represents a financial instrument and includes properties to track its P&L, open positions, and historical data.
 (Design note: Interestingly, it took me some time to settle on a way of storing what the instrument was, and how it would run.
-I decided evetually to settle on a class implementation, as, in the future, if I choose to support other financial instruments, they can inherit many of the Instument class's features.)
+I decided eventually to settle on a class implementation, as, in the future, if I choose to support other financial instruments, they can inherit many of the Instument class's features.)

 - **Error Handling**: Custom exceptions (`StockError` and `SellError`) are raised for invalid financial instrument types and excessive sell amounts (specifically when trying to sell instruments not owned), respectively.